jmclinn/thunderoped/_posts/2015-11-04-game-recap-raptors1.markdown

 date:   2015-11-04 23:59:00
 category: recap
 author: Trey
-excerpt: "Turnovers destroyed the Thunder again to hand them their first home loss, and second in a row..."
+excerpt: "Turnovers destroyed the Thunder again to hand them their first home loss, and second loss in a row..."
 ---

 ### TOR 103 - OKC 98